 I don’t think it’s some revelation that the secret to living your life is “do it anyway”; it’s not crazy or unexpected to realize that when you struggle through hard shit everything else gets easier.
 But although I’ve gone through that thousands of times with all the increasingly hard shit and crazy situations I end up in, this was so different.
 Long linkup days in the mountains have made me feel like I can get myself into or out of any situation, albeit sometimes with cold quiet acceptance.
 That’s the famous “freedom of the mountaineer”, that your body and your skills can take you anywhere safely.
 This bike trip, though, expanded that freedom to EVERYWHERE, because it eliminated the tethers.
 It makes me feel like even in the worst case scenario situations, I will figure it out, and I will be ok.

-Tell me what is impossible but still true: I lived on my bicycle for ten days and rode 600 miles around southern Utah.
+Tell me what is impossible but still true: I lived on my bicycle and rode hundreds miles around southern Utah.

 I don’t remember when it was, but I spent hours one afternoon riding and thinking of this thing a first grader said to me in a school that I worked at in Lansing, Michigan years (probably 10) ago.
 I rode my bike to that school (and everywhere else I went), it was about 40 minutes from my house I think.
 I would come into the classroom with my helmet and gloves tucked under one arm, but I rode in my regular clothes so I didn’t have to change.
 It was a poor neighborhood, and my job was paid for by federal grants.
 Here’s the exchange: